 Used both as a diagnostic test and a treatment for some conditions, electrophysiology examines the heart’s electrical system.

-The electrophysiology specialists at the Pilla Heart Center of Abington Health’s Heart & Vascular Institute use the most up-to-date technology in specially equipped rooms dedicated just for those procedures.
+The electrophysiology specialists at the Pilla Heart Center of the Abington Heart and Vascular Institute – Jefferson Health use the most up-to-date technology in specially equipped rooms dedicated just for those procedures.

 Electrophysiology Studies – EPS

 Diagnostic electrophysiology studies, known as EPS, measure electrical activity within heart muscle cells.
 These tests are used to determine where abnormal heart rhythm occurs and if treatment is needed for heart rhythm problems.

 The one-to-three hour EPS procedure is performed while the patient is awake but sedated, as "pacing " catheters are inserted into the heart.